MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Paper is specifically looking at crystalline olivines.
 Looked at the reflection spectra of single, synthetic crystals.
 Single crystals are grown using the scull method where 1-2 kg of polycrystalline fayalite was inductively molten and slowly cooled under a defined oxygen partial pressure.
 6mm crystals.
 Confirmed to be entirely fayalite with no inclusions.
 Figure 8 shows how opacity changes with different Mie assumptions (sphere, CDE1, CDE2, powder)

-Hard to compare txt file directly with indices on DOCDD since KH18 average based on direction (each direction gets a 1/3 weighting).
+Hard to compare txt file directly with indices on DOCCD since KH18 average based on direction (each direction gets a 1/3 weighting).

-Found on DOCDD
+Found on DOCCD
 https://www.astro.uni-jena.de/Laboratory/OCDB/crsilicates.html
 --------------